nu-c3lab/satyrn-wiki/README.md

-# satyrn-wiki
+# Satyrn Wiki
-Repo describing how to set up an instance of a satyrn application
+Repo describing how to set up an instance of a Satyrn application

 ## Overview of the needed repos and files

 A `satyrn` application instance contains code from three main repos:
 - `satyrn-api` is the analytical backbone and the backend of `satyrn`.
-It is a Flask application that is listening for API requests and hands back the needed information about a given request, such as what are the available entities for analysis, returning the results for a search, and returning the results for an analysis request.
+It is a Flask application that is listening for api requests and hands back the needed information about a given request, such as what are the available entities for analysis, returning the results for a search, and returning the results for an analysis request.
 - `satyrn-ux` contains both the user-facing code (i.e. the front-end that displays notebooks, visually shows results, and shows analyses), and the code that handles the user-creation system (i.e. creating, storing, and maintaining the databases for users in the platform).
-- `satyrn-PlanManager` contains the logic for plan creations (i.e. based on a given ring that specifies the domain, creating the analytic plans that can be answered by satyrn about the domain).
-The `planManager` is a service that is leveraged by the `satyrn-ux` code (meaning it is an imported library that utilizes that code)
+- `satyrn-PlanManager` is a separate JavaScript library imported by the satyrn-ux build and contains the logic for plan creations (i.e. based on a given ring that specifies the domain, creating the analytic plans that can be answered by satyrn about the domain) and results rendering.

-Each of the repos can be set up independently; for instance, the `satyrn-api` repo can be set up by itself if you only want to have the capability of doing API calls to get analytics and search results as JSON objects.
-The `satyrn-ux` can also be set independently, though its capabilities will be limited to only the user database system without the ability to do API calls to `satyrn-api`.

 In addition to installing and running the above repos, we also require
-- read access to the domain database via its location string
 - the creation of a `ring`: a json file that describes the semantics and the database of the domain at hand
+- read access to the domain database via its location string (which is entered into the `ring` json file)
 - the creation of a `site.json` file that contains a pointer to the `ring` as well as additional information on how to run the satyrn application

 This repo will briefly walkthrough the three repos, with mostly an emphasis on how to set up each of the repos for running the entire platform.
 We also provide a `ring` and `site.json` example along with the database that it is describing.

 ## Setting up the API

 The API repo is [here](https://github.com/nu-c3lab/satyrn-api) and should be cloned into whichever machine will be running the API.
 There is more in-depth documentation in that repo that details more about the inner workings of satyrn as well as how to set up the API.
-In this wiki we give a brief overview of the setup
+In this wiki we give a brief overview of the setup.

 ### Environment variables